A relative theory of universal central extensions: Basic definitions and results

 \subsection{Universal central extensions}

-For an object $A$ of $\A$, let $\Centr_{\b}A$ denote the category of all $\b$-central extensions of $A$, i.e., the full subcategory of the slice category $\A\downarrow A$ determined by the central extensions.
-A (weakly) initial object of this category $\Centr_{\b}A$ is called a \defn{(weakly) universal central extension} of $A$.
-A central extension $u\colon{U\to A}$ is weakly universal when for every central extension $f\colon{B\to A}$ there exists a map $\overline{f}$ from $u$ to $f$, i.e., such that $f\comp \overline{f}=u$.
-Also, $u$ is universal when this induced map $\overline{f}$ is, moreover, unique.
-Note also that, up to isomorphism, an object admits at most one universal central extension.
+For any object $A$ of $\A$, let $\Centr_{\b}(A)$ denote the category of all $\b$-central extensions of $A$: the full subcategory of the slice category $(\A\downarrow A)$ determined by the central extensions.
+A (weakly) initial object of this category $\Centr_{\b}(A)$ is called a \defn{(weakly) universal $\b$-central extension} of~$A$.
+A $\b$-central extension $u\colon{U\to A}$ is weakly universal when for every $\b$-central extension $f\colon{B\to A}$ there exists a morphism $\overline{f}$ from $u$ to $f$, that is, such that $f\comp \overline{f}=u$.
+Furthermore, $u$ is universal when this induced morphism $\overline{f}$ is unique.
+Note also that, up to isomorphism, an object admits at most one universal $\b$-central extension.